sourcesoft/dotfiles/README.md

 ```

 3. Start tmux by running `tmux` and install tmux plugins with `Prefix + I`
-4. Open neovim and let the installer takes its time to install all plugins.
+4. Open neovim and let the installer take its time to install all plugins.
 You may need to reopen neovim a few times to get everything installed.
 5. run `:Mason` and install LSP and formatters you're interested in.
 6. Optionally check out config files in the repository like `.bash_profile`, `.alacritty.yml`, `.gitconfig`, `.tmux.conf`, `.zshrc`, `.eslintrc.js`, `prettierrc`, `.gitignore`, `.prettierignore` and more.